-(4) Measurement.
+4. Measurement.
 The legs of a vision clearance area shall be measured along the right-of-way line and along the intersecting driveway, flag lot accessway, or alley.

-Applicant Response: All driveway and right-of-way intersections shall comply with the clear vision measurements standards and are measured along the right-of-way line and along the intersecting driveway/flag lot accessway, as shown on the submitted plat sheet.
-No alleys are included with this application.
+Applicant Response: All driveway and right-of-way intersections shall comply with the clear vision measurements standards and are measured along the right-of-way line and along the intersecting driveway, as shown on the submitted plat sheet.
 The criterion is met.

-Sec.
-805.010. - Obstructions to vision prohibited.
+SRC-805.010- Obstructions to vision prohibited